-Another Fitzroy establishment, Japanese-influenced the the Elysian Whisky Bar, also made a splash at the awards, firstly by taking out the reader-voted People’s Choice award, then by winning Best Bar Team for its dynamic duo of Kelvin Low and Yeo Wong.
+Another Fitzroy establishment, the Japanese-influenced Elysian Whisky Bar, also made a splash at the awards, by taking out the reader-voted People’s Choice Award for the second year running.
+People can’t seem to get enough of this whisky enclave.

 The Best Bar Team award went to Union Electric, whose team of bartenders is a ceaselessly energetic, tight-knit crew with a genuine bonhomie and affection for each other that spreads over and across the bar.